merchantprotocol/docs/docs/UserGuide/Catalog/Product_Settings/16_Customizable_Options.md

 3. In the upper-left corner, tap  `New Option` .
 Then, do the following:

   a.
 In the **Option Title** field, enter a name for the option.

   b.
 Set the **Option Type** for data entry.

   c.
 If the option is not required to purchase the product, clear the **Required** checkbox.

   ![New Option](https://docs.magento.com/m2/ce/user_guide/Resources/Images/product-customizable-options-new-option_thumb_0_0.png)

 4. Tap `Add New Row` .
 Then, complete the following:
 ![Add Value](https://docs.magento.com/m2/ce/user_guide/Resources/Images/product-customizable-options-add-values_thumb_0_0.png)

   a.
 In the **Title** field, enter a name for this option.

   b.
 In the **Price** field, enter any markup or markdown from the base product price that applies to this option.

   c.
 Set **Price Type** to one of the following:

+VALUE | DESCRIPTION
 -- | --
 Fixed | The price of the variation differs from the price of the base product by a fixed monetary amount, such as $1.
 Percentage | The price of the variation differs from the price of the base product by a percentage, such as 10%.

   d.
 Enter a SKU for the option.
 The option SKU is a suffix that is added to the product SKU.

   e.
 To change the order of the options, tap the Change Order icon , and drag the option to a new position in the list.

   ![Change Order of Options](https://docs.magento.com/m2/ce/user_guide/Resources/Images/product-customizable-options-move_thumb_0_0.png)